OfficeDev/office-js-docs-pr/docs/develop/host-specific-api-model.md

 You can also set the scalar properties of a navigation property by traversing the path.
 For example, you could set the font size for an `Excel.Range` by using `someRange.format.font.size = 10;`.
 You don't need to load the property before you set it.

 Please be aware that some of the properties under an object may have the same name as another object.
-For example, `format` is a property under `Exce;.Range` object, but `format` itself is an object as well.
+For example, `format` is a property under the `Excel.Range` object, but `format` itself is an object as well.
 So, if you make a call such as `range.load("format")`, this is equivalent to `range.format.load()`, which is an empty `load()` call that can cause performance problems as outlined previously.
 To avoid this, your code should only load the "leaf nodes" in an object tree.

 #### Calling `load` without parameters (not recommended)